Skip to content

 A more straightforward way to get a visa and residence permit is by investing in property.

 Known as a Golden Visa, anyone who invests €250,000 in a Greek property qualifies for this visa.
 A Golden Visa grants a 5-year visa and fast-tracked residency.
-This amount can increase up to €500,000 in areas such as Athen, Thessaloniki, Mykonos and Santorini.
+This amount can increase up to €500,000 in areas such as Athens, Thessaloniki, Mykonos and Santorini.

 A Golden Visa can also be secured by investing at least €400,000 in government bonds, private equities or real estate shares.